gaeqs/JAMS-wiki/docs/tutorial-basics/editor-structure.md

 sidebar_position: 3
 ---

-# Editor structure
+# Editor's structure

-The JAMS's editor interface is very similar to the ones present in modern IDEs.
+The JAMS's editor's interface is very similar to the ones present in modern IDEs.

 ## Nodes